pawmint/pawmint.github.io/_posts/2015-06-23-team-documentation.md

 ### Link to anchor inside a post

 Simply make a link to your a dasherized-version of your section: `[My link](#my-section)`.

+# Learning Markdown

+The Tech'N'Tuts are written in Markdown format.
+This format is also used by Github, Slack, Trello and plenty of other tools.
+Its syntax is much more intuitive than Latex or HTML.
+You can quickly learn markdown [here](http://www.markdown-tutorial.com).

+Also, if you ever want to compile Markdown files into Latex,HTML,PDF,DOC,etc. have a look at [Pandoc](http://pandoc.org/).